Ayush181005/Portfolio-Backend/README.md

 It uses JSON Web Token(JWT) to verify the authorization of users.

 It is having API endpoints for login, signup of users, CRUD on portfolios, etc.

+It is the MEN of the MERN stack portfolio application!

 ## Technologies
 Project is created with: